omar-sarfraz/omar-sarfraz/README.md

 # 💫 About Me:
 👋 Hi, I'm Omar Sarfraz. </br>
 🔭 I specialize in developing Full stack applications using React, Django, Node and React Native. </br>
-🌱 Currently, I'm working on enterprise side of Edx platform and contributing to OpenEdx as part of my work at ArbiSoft </br>
+🌱 Currently, I'm working on enterprise side of Edx platform and contributing to OpenEdx as part of my work at ArbiSoft. </br>
 ⚡ Fun fact: I'm passionate about coding, productivity, and lifelong learning. </br>
 📫 You can reach me at omar786089@gmail.com.